Quasi-hyperbolic planes in relatively hyperbolic groups: Abstract

 \section{Abstract}

-We show that any group that is hyperbolic relative to virtually nilpotent subgroups, and does not admit certain splittings, contains a quasi-isometrically embedded copy of the hyperbolic plane.
-The specific embeddings we find remain quasi-isometric embeddings when composed with the natural map from the Cayley graph to the coned-off graph, as well as when composed with the quotient map to ``almost every'' peripheral (Dehn) filling.
+We show that any group that is hyperbolic relative to virtually nilpotent subgroups, and does not admit peripheral splittings, contains a quasi-isometrically embedded copy of the hyperbolic plane.
+In natural situations, the specific embeddings we find remain quasi-isometric embeddings when composed with the inclusion map from the Cayley graph to the coned-off graph, as well as when composed with the quotient map to ``almost every'' peripheral (Dehn) filling.

 We apply our theorem to study the same question for fundamental groups of $3$-manifolds.